Lenmbugua/CPP-PRACTICALS/README.md

 declares the addition operator that can be used to add two Box objects and returns final Box object.
 Most overloaded operators may be defined as ordinary non-member functions or as class member functions.
 In case we define above function as non-member function of a class then we would have to pass two arguments for each operand as follows −

 Box operator+(const Box&, const Box&);
 Following is the example to show the concept of operator over loading using a member function.
-Here an object is passed as an argument whose properties will be accessed using this object, the object which will call this operator can be accessed using this operator
+Here an object is passed as an argument whose properties will be accessed using this object, the object which will call this operator can be accessed using this operator.

+**C++ Polymorphism**
+Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance.

+Like we specified in the previous chapter; Inheritance lets us inherit attributes and methods from another class.
+Polymorphism uses those methods to perform different tasks.
+This allows us to perform a single action in different ways.

+For example, think of a base class called Animal that has a method called animalSound().
+Derived classes of Animals could be Pigs, Cats, Dogs, Birds - And they also have their own implementation of an animal sound (the pig oinks, and the cat meows, etc.):